MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Cost of breast implants

-Dr Andrew Broadhurst performs breast augmentation surgery with Motiva breast implants.
-Motiva is approved by the Therapeutic Goods Administration (TGA) and with the smooth silk surface reports fewer high risk and low risk complications.
-Dr Broadhurst will discuss which style of Motiva breast implant (round or ergonomix) is best suited for you.
+Dr Andrew Broadhurst performs breast augmentation surgery with Motiva breast implants, which are approved by the Therapeutic Goods Administration (TGA).
+Dr Broadhurst will discuss which style of Motiva breast implant (round or ergonomix) will suit your body anatomy.
 The cost of these breast implants will be provided to you after your initial consultation.

 Hospital fees

 It is important to note that your consultations with Dr Broadhurst will have a cost.
-After your surgery, there will be aftercare costs for any medications prescribed after your procedure.
+After the surgery, there will be aftercare costs for any medications prescribed.

 Patients who have had a mastectomy may be eligible for partial coverage by Medicare and private health insurance.
 However, you will need to check the criteria to ensure your eligibility.